 Note that the assumptions on $f$ imply that it is polynomially bounded, so that $f$ defines a tempered distribution on $\RR^{2d}$.
 This already ensures that $\op(f)$ makes sense as a continuous quadratic form on $\Sch(\RR^d)$.
 Our method relies on quadratic form techniques which reduce the problem to a self-adjointness theorem for Toeplitz operators on the Segal-Bargmann space.

 We indeed prove a more general result (\cref{thm:complicated}), which weakens the regularity assumptions on $f$ significantly and allows for operator-valued symbols.
 We also want to emphasize that this result is indeed a rather straightforward consequence of results from \cite{ESA}, in particular Theorem 20 of that paper.
-The present work should therefore not be seen as a paper on deep new proof ideas, but rather as a report on the presented result.
+The present work should, therefore, not be seen as a paper on deep new proof ideas but rather as a report on the presented result.
 Before going into more detail, let us briefly discuss the few other results concerning essential self-adjointness of Weyl pseudodifferential operators available in the literature.

-Most papers that provide criteria for essential self-adjointness of pseuodifferential operator either assume ellipticity \cite{Nagase1988} are restrict themselves to symbolds that are of a well-motivated but specific form \cite{Ichinose1993,Qihong1994} The paper \cite{yamazaki} due to Yamazaki also considers non-elliptic symbols and uses a more traditional approach.
+Most papers that provide criteria for essential self-adjointness of pseuodifferential operator either assume ellipticity \cite{Nagase1988} or restrict themselves to symbols that are of a well-motivated but specific form \cite{Ichinose1993,Qihong1994}.
+The paper \cite{yamazaki} due to Yamazaki also considers non-elliptic symbols and uses a more traditional approach.
 Its conditions are similar in spirit but require significantly higher regularity and are obtained by completely different methods.
 Besides higher regularity, Yamazaki's results offer some flexibility in the choice of symbol class that the derivatives of the symbol have to be contained in.
-Nevertheless, it seems that, besides all the flexibility, Yamazaki's theorem always asks for conditions not present in our result.
+Nevertheless, besides all the flexibility, Yamazaki's theorem is not comparable to ours.
 For example, for symbols $b = b(x,\xi)$ (i.e., not only depending on one variable), it is always necessary that the second derivatives of $b$ satisfy some decay condition at infinity.
-Besides all this, all the flexibility in the choices of parameters does not make Yamazaki's result particularly simple in terms of applications.
+Further, Yamazaki's theorem asks for smooth symbols, which is not necessary for our theorem.
+Besides all this, the flexibility in the choices of parameters does not make Yamazaki's result particularly simple in terms of applications.
 Additionally, it seems that our result on essential self-adjointness is the first to deal with non-elliptic operator-valued symbols.